luapower/luapower-all/nw.md

 #### `app:quit()`

 Quit app, i.e. close all windows and stop the loop.

-The first window which refuses to close (by returning false from its `closing` event) cancels the quitting process.
+Quitting is a multi-phase process:

+	1. the `app:quitting()` event is fired.
+If it returns false, quitting is aborted.
+	2. the `win:closing()` event is fired on all top-level (i.e. without a parent) windows.
+If any of them returns false, quitting is aborted.
+	3. `win:close(true)` is called on all windows.
+If new windows are created during this process, quitting is aborted.
+	4. the app loop is stopped.

-> Calling quit() when the loop is not running or if already quitting does nothing.
+Calling quit() when the loop is not running or if quitting is in progress does nothing.

-> If new windows are created before all current windows are closed the quit process is canceled.

-#### `app:autoquit(t|f)`
+#### `app:autoquit(t|f)` <br/> `app:autoquit() -> t|f`

+Get/set the app autoquit flag (default: true).
-Quit the app when the last window is closed.
+Enabling it causes the app to quit when the last window is closed.

-#### `app:autoquit() -> t|f`

-Get the app autoquit flag.

 #### `app:quitting() -> [false]`

-Event: quitting (return false to refuse).
+Event: quitting.
+Return false from this event to refuse.

 #### `win:autoquit(t|f)`

-Quit the app when the window is closed.

 #### `win:autoquit() -> t|f`

-Get window autoquit flag.
+Get/set the window autoquit flag (default: false).
+Enabling it causes the app when this window is closed.
+This flag can be used on the app's main window if there is such thing.

 ### Timers

 #### `app:runevery(seconds, func)`

-Run a function on a timer (timer stops if func returns false).
+Run a function on a recurrent timer.
+The timer can be stopped from inside the function by returning false.

 #### `app:runafter(seconds, func)`